avnen7/odin-recipes/README.md

 - Structuring project files
 - Making commits easy to identify and read
 - Uploading local files to *Github*
+- Linking a *css* file
+- Designing a webpage
+- Researching

 ## :monocle_face: What to improve

-- Being consistent in the structure and content across all pages (commas/no commas/periods/no periods? etc)
+- Being consistent in the structure
 - Knowing when and what to comment
+- Writing less / writing better